 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

+He is appropriately enough wearing a blue satin suit and tinted glass — Chapman that is — as he rattles off some of the monikers and alter egos inhabited by the late great David Bowie, in a YouTube video.
 It was recorded in Dunedin City Library’s Dunningham Suite a couple of years back on the occasion of a Bowie-themed musical performance.

 Because Dr Chapman, University of Otago senior lecturer in contemporary music and performing arts head of programme, is a Bowie tragic.